Set Configuration Options

 • Durations are specified scala durations using a <length><unit> format.
 Valid units are defined by scala directly, but behave as expected using ms, s, m, h, d to refer to milliseconds, seconds, minutes, hours and days.
 Durations have to be non-negative in our context.

-Canton does not run one node, but any number of nodes, be it domain or participant nodes in the same process.
-Therefore, the root configuration allows to define several instances of domain and participant nodes together with a set of general process parameters.
+Canton does not run one node, but any number of nodes, be it sync domains or participant nodes in the same process.
+Therefore, the root configuration allows to define several instances of sync domains and participant nodes together with a set of general process parameters.

-A sample configuration file for two participant nodes and a single domain can be seen below.
+A sample configuration file for two participant nodes and a single sync domain can be seen below.

 canton {